1 Website Headers MILITARY

 Addressing Military Hunger

 Military families make many sacrifices so their loved ones may bravely serve our country, but going without food should never be one of them.
 It is in our national interest to ensure that members of our all-volunteer force can perform their duties without a worry of whether their families have enough to eat.
-In 2020, nearly a quarter (24%) of active-duty service members were food insecure, according to the U.S. Department of Defense.
-Junior enlisted service members were at the highest risk of experiencing food insecurity.

 1 Website Headers MH sides